-The PreK-4 and Special Education Dual Certification Program prepares students to teach in regular elementary classrooms or to serve as special education teachers.
+The PreK-4 and Special Education Dual Certification Program prepares students to teach regular education in elementary classrooms or to serve as special education teachers.
 Students who complete the program are eligible for Pennsylvania Instructional I teacher certification in PreK-4 and Special Education (N-8).
 Students who pursue Special Education certification must complete the dual certification program, majoring in Education with Prek-4 Teaching Certification.
 Completing the Special Education program satisfies the Disciplinary focus requirement for the major.
-Students take their professional semester (including student teaching) in education.
 To be eligible for the Special Education certification program, students must meet all the requirements for admission to the Teacher Education Program (TEP).
-In addition to satisfying all TEP admissions procedures and requirements, students who wish to pursue the SPED dual certification program must take and pass the introductory Special Education course, PreK-4 Introduction to Special Education (EDSP 207), with a GPA of 3.0 (grade of B) or better.
+In addition to satisfying all TEP admissions procedures and requirements, students who wish to pursue the SPED dual certification program must take and Introduction to Special Education (EDSP 207), with a GPA of 3.0 (grade of B) or better.
 Written endorsement of the instructor of EDSP 207 is also required for admission to the Special Education certification program.